Pearson-Higher-Ed/design/c/progress-bar/v2.0.0-beta.3/index.md

   - Complete vs Incomplete Status
   - Compliance with Accessiblity
 usage_guidelines: |
-  Every instance of a Progress Bar should use this component.
-Future versions of the progress bar will include more detailed meta information.
+  Whenever you need to indicate the progress of a system process such as uploading a file, copying a course, etc. use the Progress Bar to provide feedback to the user.
+This component should generally not be used to present a static "progress", prefer instead a single bar chart or similar design.

 # Main contents of the component definition
 # `blocks` is a list of the content chunks to display.
 Several different types